CORE-SNU/TRMRL/README.md

 Task-relevant Meta-reinforcemen Learning (TRMRL)
 ====================================================

-This repository includes an official PyTorch implementation of **On task-relevant loss functions in meta-reinforcement learning**.
+This repository includes an official PyTorch implementation of [**On Task-Relevant Loss Functions in Meta-reinforcement Learning**][paperlink], which will appear in [L4DC 2024][l4dclink].
 Our implementation is based on [PEARL][pearllink] implementation, and use a code from [dm_control][dmcontrollink] to generate a task and visualize the learned results.
 ## 1. Requirements

-The implementation is confirmed to successfully work under the following dependencies:
+We have tested that the implementation successfully runs under the following dependencies:

 - **Python**